Email forwarding allows you to:

 What is email forwarding?

 Email forwarding redirects incoming mail from one inbox to another.
-It’s just like mail forwarding, where you’d send someone’s letters on to their new address.
+It’s just like mail forwarding where mail goes from an old address to a new address.

-You can use email forwarding to present a different email address to different contacts, to funnel all your incoming email into a single inbox, and for many other uses, which we’ll go into in more detail below.
+People use email forwarding to share different email addresses with different people, to funnel all incoming email from multiple emails into a single inbox, and for many other uses.

 If you’d like to get into the technicalities of server-based vs client-based forwarding and the underlying code, check out his Wikipedia page.
-We’re going to focus on what email forwarding can do for you and how you can get it if you decide it’s what you want.
+We’re going to focus on how to get email forwarding working with G Suite.

 Benefits of Email Forwarding